Home » Meats » Beef

 • 3-Way — Steaming spaghetti covered with chili, topped with a mound of shredded cheddar cheese

 If you have the time, I’m going to suggest that you shred your own cheese for this dish.
-Yes, it’s a bit of a pain, although I’ll be honest, the box grater was great for photos but without that need?
-A block of cheese can be zapped in seconds using one of the graters that come with a food processor.
+Yes, it’s a bit of a pain, although I’ll be honest, the box grater was great for photos but typically I’ll use my food processor for that task; it’s quick and easy.

-Storebought cheese has an additive called cellulose added to shredded cheese that keeps it from sticking together.
+Store-bought shredded cheese has an additive called cellulose added to it that keeps it from sticking together.
 Cellulose is made from wood pulp.
 I try to avoid wood pulp in my food; that is all!

 That’s my one perfect bite; pasta, chili, cheese and oyster cracker.
 Parsley not required…I just like the touch of color if I have it in the fridge.
-I’m going to have another dish of it tonight and think fondly of Elaine and Emily…they long ago moved back to Cincinnati and sadly we lost touch but I will always have such fond memories…including this one that I can recreate!
+I’m going to have another dish of it tonight and think fondly of Elaine and Emily.
+They long ago moved back to Cincinnati and sadly we lost touch but I will always have such fond memories of them…including this one that I can re-create!

 Prep Time 20 minutes